 Additional Information on CAN-SPAM

-This has just been a summary of some aspects of the CAN-SPAM Act of 2003.
+This is just a summary of some key aspects of the CAN-SPAM Act of 2003.
 Nothing in this text should be construed as legal advice.
 We highly recommend that you familiarize yourself with the various information sources regarding CAN-SPAM on the FTC website.
 Additionally, you may also choose to obtain professional legal advice regarding your company’s email compliance efforts, related to CAN-SPAM or other relevant regulations that impact email marketing.

 Email continues to be a highly effective marketing and communications channel for many companies around the world.
-But, one of the foundations of a high performing and long-lasting email marketing program is a focus on compliance.
+But, one of the foundations of a high-performing and long-lasting email marketing program is a focus on compliance.